blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

     "pump1_run_min": 18.0,
     "pump2_run_min": 0.0,
     "float_sw": false,
+    "alert_count": 0,
+    "level_faults": 0,
+    "ct1_faults": 0,
-    "alert_count": 0
+    "ct2_faults": 0
   }
 }
 ```

 The `level_pct` field in the summary is the instantaneous reading at summary time; `level_avg_pct` is the mean of all samples collected in the window (60 at the default 60-minute cadence, fewer if `summary_interval_min` was changed mid-window). `pump1_run_min` and `pump2_run_min` reflect how many minutes each pump was detected running during the window — a useful proxy for station loading and lead/lag duty balance.
 The `alert_count` field makes it easy to spot summary windows that were eventful without loading the full alert Notefile.
+The three `*_faults` counters record how many samples in the window returned a sensor-fault sentinel (ADC out of range for the level loop; bias-network failure or rail saturation on a CT) so an operator can immediately tell when an average-or-instantaneous field is degraded by hardware faults rather than reflecting actual station state.

 ### Low-power strategy